ruomengh/tdx-amber-idc-preview/README.md

 ```

-### 1.9 User Amber client + API key for Attestation
+### 1.10 Attestation
+Execute the follwing commands to perform the attestation.
 ```
 tdx@tdx-guest:~$ export AMBER_URL=<AMBER URL String>
 tdx@tdx-guest:~$ export AMBER_API_KEY=<AMBER API Key>
 tdx@tdx-guest:~$ amber-cli create-key-pair -k key.pem
-tdx@tdx-guest:~$ amber-cli token
+tdx@tdx-guest:~$ sudo -E amber-cli token
 ```
+_Note: Make cure there are no white space before or after the API key_

 ## 2. Run workload without attestation in TDVM
 There is no any different to run workload in TDVM with the non-confidential VM, like:
 ```
 tdx@tdx-guest:~$ docker run nginx
 ```
-TODO: how to verify nginx is working
+TODO: use a curl command to demonstrate that the nignx server is up and running?

 ## 3. Further Reading

 - [Intel TDX Whitepaper](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html)